 Even if you fall repeatedly on the same carabiner, from a high distance, the strength does not diminish (assuming the carabiner was in the proper up/down orientation to catch the fall).
 Other than checking for burrs and sharp edges that could damage your rope, you’re good to go.

-If you’re using “a huge fall” as a euphemism for towing a car with your truck, then no manufacturer (or safety conscious human) would recommend using it for climbing.
+If you’re using “a huge fall” as a euphemism for towing a car with your truck, then no manufacturer (or safety conscious human) would recommend using it for climbing afterwards.
 At minimum you should look for any elongation / structural changes.

 Summary – When to Retire your Carabiner